 - Ambassador Elite: 50 elite nights + $14,000 spend

 Credit card anniversary award nights and travel packages that were due to expire in 2020 will now expire on August 1, 2021.
 Suite Night Awards (SNAs) have been extended by 1 year.
-No action is necessary; automatic account updates will take place on December 11, 2020.
+No action is necessary; automatic account updates took place on December 11, 2020.

 Update: For those planning an upcoming Marriott stay, as of July 27, 2020, Marriott is requiring all guests at its U.S. properties to wear face coverings in all indoor public spaces until further notice.